manfredwern/manfredwern/README.md

 ## Hi!
 I'm Manfred. 👋

 Welcome to my digital hub.
-Here you are able to find the projects that I'm currently working on where I practice my skills to bring ideas to life 🧑‍💻
+Here you are able to find the projects that I'm currently working on and a place where I practice my skills to bring ideas to life 🧑‍💻

 I'm a naturally curious person in search of new coding experiences.